 Monthly Group Meetings

-Grandparents meet as a group to share concerns and to learn about their grandchild's special needs.
-These groups offer grandparents opportunities to discuss the impact of the child's disability on the entire family, and to obtain up-to-date information about the child's special problems and needs.
-Most importantly, grandparents have a chance to meet other grandparents who share their concerns.
+Grandparents meet as a group from 6:30 pm to 8 pm on the third Tuesday of each month from September to May at PACER Center.
+They share concerns, proud moments and grief with other grandparents who are in a unique position to empathize.
+A special speaker on topics of interest presents for a portion of each meeting.
+This group offers grandparents opportunities to discuss the impact of their grandchild's disability on them and the entire family, and to obtain up-to-date information about what are their grandchild’s rights and opportunities.
+Most importantly, grandparents have a chance to meet other grandparents who share their unique concerns.

 Join The Group